Skip to content

 • control machinery that processes food

-• check instruments like temperature gauges
+• monitor instruments like temperature gauges

-• report problems with equipment
+• report problems with equipment to line supervisors

 Working environment